A favourite with families, this modern hotel is home to one of the biggest pools in the Algarve and puts 2 sandy beaches in easy reach.

 1 bedroom apartment with sea view

 1 bedroom apartment with sea view sleeps up to 4 adults with a kitchenette, 4 cooking rings, electric kettle.
 The 3rd and 4th beds are sofa-beds and cots are available on request.
-Maid service with towel change six times per week, linen changed twice per week.
+Maid service with towel change three times per week, linen changed once per week.
 Deposit needed for the TV remote.

 1 bedroom apartment

 1 bedroom apartment sleeps up to 4 adults with a kitchenette, 4 cooking rings, electric kettle.
 The 3rd and 4th beds are sofa-beds and cots are available on request.
-Maid service with towel change six times per week, linen changed twice per week.
+Maid service with towel change three times per week, linen changed once per week.
 Deposit needed for the TV remote.